Mon-pub/F1Whisper-desktop/docs/src/libthreema-update.md

 We always recommend building libthreema like this because it uses a container.
 If you want to manually build libthreema from the source files in the `desktop-client` repo, you can run `npm run libthreema:build`.
-Note that you need additional dependencies for that, i.e `wasm-opt` and `wasm-bindgen`.
+See the README for additional dependencies needed in that case.